 A prime example of excellence is Dr. Abraham “Avi” Lebenthal.
 Dr. Lebenthal is one of the top thoracic surgeons who specialize in mesothelioma treatment.
 As a former Israeli military surgeon, Dr. Lebenthal has a unique perspective on veteran care, being able to compassionately empathize with the challenges veterans face.

-Dr. Lebenthal is also highly skilled, having studied under the world-class mesothelioma surgeon, Dr. David Sugarbaker at the Brigham & Women’s Hospital in Boston.
+Dr. Lebenthal is also highly skilled, having studied under the world-class mesothelioma surgeon, the late Dr. David Sugarbaker at the Brigham & Women’s Hospital in Boston.
 Both of these top surgeons have held tenure at Harvard Medical School and tutor tomorrow’s mesothelioma experts.

 VA Boston Healthcare System patients benefit from the very best support staff found anywhere.
 Together, they form a multidisciplinary mesothelioma team.